1909 AVR box motor No. 52 hauling four steam railroad

 Courtesy Seashore Trolley Museum Library

 As an interurban electric railway, Aroostook Valley Railroad now takes its place in the ranks of the departed, but its traditions will be carried on by its shiny and compact new diesel for freight operation.
-The chime of the diesel's horn may now and then remind an old-time Maine farmer of Maine's last interurbans but we, thru these pages, may take time occasionally to review its life and, infancy, and award it (like any other old soldier who retires after the last campaign successfully concluded) a medal of honor for an important chore well done.
+The chime of the diesel's horn may now and then remind an old-time Maine farmer of Maine's last interurbans but we, through these pages, may take time occasionally to review its life and, infancy, and award it (like any other old soldier who retires after the last campaign successfully concluded) a medal of honor for an important chore well done.

 Back cover of the publication.